wrhight/dotfiles/README.md

 ## Install
 * run neovim to install fzf and neovim plugins: `:PlugInstall`
+    * after COQ is installed for neovim, run `:COQdeps`
 * run tmux and install the plugins `ctrl+a I`

 ## Maintaining plugins